Best GPS Running Watches of 2024

 • Lower-than-average mapping

-With the new Suunto Race, you get a sleek and stylish watch with all of the features you could possibly want in a GPS watch, all for a price point that is significantly less than some of the competitors.
-With a stylish design that can be worn comfortably in most settings, this watch ticks a lot of boxes.
+With the new Suunto Race, you get a sleek and stylish watch with all of the features you could want in a GPS watch, all for a price point significantly less than some competitors.
+With a stylish design that works comfortably in most settings, this watch ticks a lot of boxes.

-We appreciated the flashlight features of this watch that light up the screen completely.
-It’s not as handy as watches that have an actual light built into the side that can easily be pointed to where you want to go, this one can help you see things in a pinch.
+We appreciated this watch’s flashlight feature, which lights up the screen entirely.
+It’s not as handy as watches with an actual light built into the side, but this one can help you see things in a pinch.

 The processor of Suunto watches has historically been sluggish compared to other watches, and unfortunately, this one still struggles somewhat.
 It gets the job done, but there’s a noticeable difference between this watch’s speed and that of top-end options.